 More than 40 million Americans suffer from some type of sleep disorder, including sleep apnea, narcolepsy, delayed sleep phase syndrome, sleep walking, sleep talking, nightmares, nighttime convulsions, abnormal sleep/wake rhythms and excessive daytime sleepiness...

-The Lancaster Regional Medical Center Sleep Laboratory consists of a team of well-trained and experienced professionals who perform sleep studies and comprehensive evaluations to diagnose and treat sleep disorders.
+Our Sleep Laboratory consists of a team of well-trained and experienced professionals who perform sleep studies and comprehensive evaluations on adults and children to diagnose and treat sleep disorders.
 Our team is led by a Board Certified Sleep Specialist.
 In addition, a number of experienced specialists assist in the evaluation and treatment of the various sleep disorders.
 We have a group of highly trained and friendly technicians, including four who are registered by the Board of Registered Polysomnographic Technologists.
-Our sleep lab is a state-of-the-art facility, yet maintains a home like environment to allow for a restful night’s sleep and is also the only lab in Lancaster City where your physician can refer you directly for a study.
+Our sleep lab is a state-of-the-art facility, yet maintains a home like environment to allow for a restful night’s sleep.
+It is also the only sleep lab in Lancaster City where your physician can refer you directly for a study.
 That means less waiting time for you!
-Your physician can also completely control your care or work with our sleep specialist to treat your specific needs.
+Your physician can manage your care or work with our sleep specialist to treat your specific needs.
 In addition, we also do home sleep studies for patients with special needs.

 Common sleep disorders